mlb/dezoomify-rs/README.md

 ## Bulk mode

 dezoomify-rs supports bulk processing of multiple URLs using the `--bulk` option.
 This allows you to process multiple zoomable images in a single command.
+The bulk source can be either a local file path or a URL.

 ### Using bulk mode

+#### Option 1: Text file with URLs

 Create a text file containing one URL per line: